Winter Weather Advisory WINTER WEATHER ADVISORY - Coos North - Coos South

 High: 0.0 @ 00:00

-NWS Weather Forecast - Outlook: Overnight & Friday
+NWS Weather Forecast - Outlook: Today & Tonight

 Mostly Sunny

-NWS forecast: Mostly sunny, with a high near 38.
-Northwest wind 5 to 10 mph, with gusts as high as 30 mph.
+NWS forecast: A chance of rain showers after midnight.
+Mostly cloudy, with a low around 34.
+Southeast wind 5 to 10 mph.
+Chance of precipitation is 50%.
 New rainfall amounts less than a tenth of an inch possible.